edouardpignede/edouardpignede.github.io/_pages/about.md

 -----

 I am a PhD student in **Environmental and Development Economics**.\\
-My research focus on the adaptation to **climate change** in Sub-Saharan Africa.
+My research focuses on the adaptation to **climate change** in Sub-Saharan Africa.

 You can contact me at my [email adress](mailto:{{ 'edouard.pignede@gmail.com' | encode_email }}).